 It’s one of the few places of the Galapagos where no external species have been introduced.

 Fernandina Island is home to endemic species such as flightless cormorants, lazy iguanas, Galapagos penguins, and, of course, sea lions.
 From the only visitor point, Punta Espinoza, right opposite to Isla Isabela, you can easily admire them all hanging out together in an unexpected impressive tolerance.
 Hawks can be spotted hovering over the breathtaking scenery.

 The fourth-largest island, Santiago Island, has many different visitor sites.
 Many cruises and daily tours stop to admire its incredible lava formations and an abundance of wildlife that can be easily spotted.

 Here we find Puerto Egas, on the west side, where black lava pools formed by the shoreline are home to a great variety of fauna, including marine iguana basking in the sun, hundreds of Sally Lightfoot Red crabs, herons, fur seals that will swim with you and an abundance of marine life including tropical fishes, moray eels, sharks and octopuses.

 At Puerto, Egas you can also have a 2 km walk to the Sugarloaf volcano, and your walk to the spectacular view will be delighted by the sights of lava lizards, Galapagos doves, and Darwin finches besides the majestic Galapagos hawk.
-Other bays are Sullivan Bay on the east coast, a spectacular site, especially for a geologist, for the variety of lava formations you can admire.
+Other bays are Sullivan Bay on the east coast, a spectacular sight, especially for a geologist, for the variety of lava formations you can admire.

 Espumilla beach is another beautiful spot south of Puerto Egas for snorkeling and where you can occasionally see flamingoes.

-Buccaneer Cove on the northwestern side of the island is where many spices of seabirds come for nesting.
+Buccaneer Cove on the northwestern side of the island is where many species of seabirds come for nesting.

 This is where we really wanted to go but too far for a day tour.
 In fact, it makes sense.
 Here you can easily spot red-footed boobies that go there to nest, and if you are lucky, you might be able to spot the Galapagos Owl.